Notes on Separation, Separation Anxiety, and How to Make Your Mornings Happier

 What happens at the GAP when my child cries?

-Currently, all of the children who cry when their parents leave are happy to be comforted by us.
+The great majority of children who cry when their parents leave are happy to be comforted by us.
 We hug them, we rub their backs, we reassure them.
 If their German is not fluent, we comfort them in English, so we are sure they understand.
 We talk to them and show them our daily routine and let them know about all the lovely things we are going to be doing at the GAP today, before Mummy or Daddy comes back to collect them.
 We sometimes find they need to be carried around for a while or distracted by engaging them in play.
 If we couldn’t comfort your child, and they were not responding to us, we would let you know.

 No child stays upset for more than 5 or occasionally 10 minutes after the parent leaves, and no child is left to cry on his or her own.
 Please be assured that if your child is distressed for more than this short period of time that we will ring you and talk it over right then and there.